Nathan Dahm: 2018 congressional election

 On May 5, 2017, Dahm announced his candidacy for Representative of Oklahoma's 1st congressional district.
-On June 28, 2018, he lost the Republican Primary for the seat by garnering 20.2% of the vote.
-Dahm missed advancing to the run-off by 2%.
+On June 28, 2018, he lost the Republican primary for the seat by garnering 20.2% of the vote.
+Dahm missed advancing to the runoff by 2%.

 2022 Senate election

 On September 28, 2021, Dahm announced his candidacy for the 2022 United States Senate election in Oklahoma, challenging incumbent Republican senator James Lankford.
 On February 28, 2022, Dahm announced he would instead run in the concurrent special election for Jim Inhofe's open Senate seat, upon news of his resignation.
 He placed third in the primary, as Markwayne Mullin and T. W. Shannon advanced to a runoff election.

 Electoral history

 Nathan Dahm was unopposed in the 2012 general election since no other party or independent filed for the race.

 Nathan Dahm was unopposed for reelection in the 2020 Republican primary and general election.